johnfactotum/foliate-js/README.md

 ### Archived Files

-Reading Zip-based formats requires a separate library.
+Reading Zip-based formats will require adapting an external library.
 Both `epub.js` and `comic-book.js` expect a `loader` object that implements the following interface:

-- `.entries`: an array, each element of which has a `filename` property, which is a string containing the filename (the full path) (only used by `comic-book.js`)
+- `.entries`: (only used by `comic-book.js`) an array, each element of which has a `filename` property, which is a string containing the filename (the full path).
-- `.loadText(filename)`: given the path, returns content of the file as string
+- `.loadText(filename)`: given the path, returns the contents of the file as string.
+May be async.
-- `.loadBlob(filename)`: give the path, returns the file as a blob
+- `.loadBlob(filename)`: given the path, returns the file as a `Blob` object.
+May be async.
-- `.getSize(filename)`: returns the file size in bytes
+- `.getSize(filename)`: returns the file size in bytes.
+Used to set the `.size` property for `.sections` (see above).

 In the demo, this is implemented using [Zip.js](https://github.com/gildas-lormeau/zip.js), which is highly recommended because it seems to be the only library that supports random access for `File` objects (as well as HTTP range requests).

+One advantage of having such an interface is that one can easily use it for reading unarchived files as well.
+For example, the demo has a loader that allows you to open unpacked EPUBs as directories.

 ### Mobipocket and Kindle Files